ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

   $ python summarizer_on_ray_serve.py
   $ python summarizer_client.py

+  "two astronauts steered their fragile lunar module safely and smoothly to the historic landing . the first men to reach the moon -- Armstrong and his co-pilot, col. Edwin E. Aldrin Jr. of the air force -- brought their ship to rest on a level, rock-strewn plain ."

 Now suppose we want to expose additional functionality in our model.
 In particular, the ``summarize`` function also has ``min_length`` and ``max_length`` parameters.
 Although we could expose these options as additional